pgailinas/videoqa-representation-comparison/docs/08_Evaluate_Development_Results.md

 This notebook does not require access to raw video files and does not perform VideoQA inference.
 Evaluation is performed using saved experiment outputs and NExT-QA reference annotations.

-Current evaluation metrics are based on exact-match and substring-based comparisons.
-Future work may incorporate semantic similarity metrics to better evaluate semantically equivalent answers expressed using different wording.
+Current evaluation metrics focus on multiple-choice prediction accuracy together with category-level performance, question-type analysis, runtime statistics, and experiment summaries.
+The evaluation framework is designed to support consistent comparison across all VideoQA pipelines implemented in this project.